therealchjones/mffer/docs/Development.md

    "Next".
 5. Make a note of (or copy and paste) the API Key.
 Choose "Restrict", choose "HTTP referrers (web sites)" and enter `*.google.com` and `*.googleusercontent.com`.
+Click "Save".
 6. Return to https://console.cloud.google.com/apis/credentials/, choose "Create
    Credentials", and select OAuth Client ID.
 Choose "Configure Consent Screen" and choose the "User Type" as desired.
 Press "Create" and complete the "OAuth consent screen" form, then press "Save and Continue".
-7. For the remaining pages, just "Save and Continue", then choose "Back to Dashboard".
+7. Select "Save and Continue" on the "Scopes" screen, then add your account as a "Test user" before choosing "Save and Continue" then "Back to Dashboard".
-8. Again choose "Create Credentials", and select "OAuth Client ID".
+8. Again go to https://console.cloud.google.com/apis/credentials/, choose
+   "Create Credentials", and select "OAuth Client ID".
 Set "Application Type" to "Web application" and enter an app name.
 Press "Create".
 Make a note of the OAuth Client ID.

 #### Uploading and configuring the webapp